Arrow BOOK

 • Very rare nerve irritation

-Please inform your consultant if you take blood thinning medication have diabetes allergies are pregnant or have an active infection.
-You may need someone to accompany you home depending on medications used.
+Please inform your consultant if you take blood thinning medication, have diabetes, allergies, are pregnant, or have an active infection.
+Depending on the medications used you may need someone to accompany you home after the procedure.

 Arrange a consultation to discuss whether sacroiliac joint block or ablation may be appropriate for managing your low back or pelvic pain.